Residence permit

 • How long does it take to process a Malta Digital Nomad Visa?

 Obtaining a Malta Digital Nomad Visa takes 5+ months.
-The applicant collects documents from the list, translates them into English, notarises them, and submits them to the Residency Malta Agency online.
+Gather the required documents, get them translated into English, notarised, and submit everything online to the Residency Malta Agency.

-The immigration agency reviews the application within 30 working days and sends approval or refusal.
+The agency will review your application within 30 working days and then send you either an approval or a refusal.

 • Can I travel with a Malta Digital Nomad Visa?